Make the first transfer clean

 The first hotel area should match the first constraint after landing.

-• Use Old Town when Cathedral and dinner should be immediate.
+• Use Old Town when Cathedral and dinner should be immediate and the arrival still has enough energy.

-• Use station/Ensanche when the arrival is part of a longer transport chain.
+• Use station/Ensanche when the arrival is part of a longer transport chain or the next morning is already fixed.

 Calibration: Keep hotel-area contrast clear; watch luggage storage as an arrival-day friction fix.